-You’re just getting home from dinner when it hits — that burning sensation in your chest that you always feel after eating spicy Thai noodles.
+You’re just getting home from a dinner date when it hits — that burning sensation in your chest that you always feel after eating spicy Thai noodles.
 You’re uncomfortable.
 You can’t sleep.
 And you can’t figure out how to make it go away.

 You’re feeling heartburn, a symptom of acid reflux.
 According to the American College of Gastroenterology, 15 million Americans experience heartburn every single day.
 If you experience acid reflux more than two times a week, though, you may have the long-term, persistent gastroesophageal reflux disease, a.k.a.
 GERD.

 We know the word “disease” sounds scary, so you’re probably wondering: Is acid reflux bad for you?

 Our answer: Not necessarily.
 Once you understand acid reflux and GERD and the impact it can have on your health, you can better figure out how to treat your symptoms and keep yourself healthy.

 Acid reflux is a condition wherein acid in your stomach escapes upward, back into the esophagus.
 It looks something like this:

 Unlike your stomach, the esophagus is not designed to handle acid.
 So when acid makes contact with the soft muscle tissue of the esophagus, you might experience the common symptoms of acid reflux, namely chest pain, or a burning sensation behind your breastplate.
 That’s called heartburn, even though it has nothing to do with your heart (confusing, we know).
 Other symptoms include: